CiscoDevNet/terraform-module-ftd-fmc-gcp/examples/multi-instance/README.md

 <!-- BEGIN_TF_DOCS -->
-# This is used as building blocks to provision VMs in GCP:

 ## Overview

-This is an example on how to create a mutiple FTDv instance with the module.This is a module for Cisco ASAv in GCP.
+This is an example on how to create a mutiple FTDv instances and single FMC with the module.
+This is a module for Cisco ASAv in GCP.
 ## Prerequisites

 Make sure you have the following: